MBenieCarla/System_B/README.md

 **additional apps**
 destination and booking pages
-booking pages include destinations and dates booked by the user
+booking pages include destinations and dates booked by the user in the booking app users fill in their information with their name, email and date users can update their profiles and save changes

 destination page featuring available destinations